geohackweek/wiki_ghw/pages/sponsorship_tiers.md

 Sponsors will benefit from advertising their organization, networking with data scientists, discovering new technology and research and collaborating on projects.
 Other opportunities include sponsoring a need-based student to support diversity and education evaluation for hackweek best practices.

-If you are intersted in sponsoring a Hackweek event (e.g. student-industry mixer, welcome and farewell receptions) please contact <a href="mailto:rlmurray@uw.edu">Rachel Murray</a>.
+If you are intersted in sponsoring a Hackweek event (e.g. student-industry mixer, welcome and farewell receptions) please contact <a href="mailto:arendta@uw.edu">Anthony Arendt</a>.

 | Sponsorship Tier | \$10,000 | \$5,000 | \$2,500 | \$1,000 |
 | :---------------- | :--------: | :-------: | :-------: | :--------: |